tmtsoftware/csw/docs/src/main/services/aas/csw-aas-native.md

 before proceeding further.
 If location service is not running, it will throw an exception and exit the application.

+@@@ note
+In a real application, you would ideally want to use `LocationServerStatus.requireUp` which takes `locationHost: String` parameter instead of looking for location service on localhost.
+@@@

 Next, we will instantiate `NativeAppAuthAdapter`.
 There is a factory already available to create the required instance.
-We will creat a small factory on top this factory to keep our Main.scala clean.
+We will create a small factory on top this factory to keep our Main.scala clean.

 Scala
 :   @@snip [Adapter-Factory](../../../../../examples/src/main/scala/csw/auth/native/AdapterFactory.scala) { #adapter-factory }